bstreete/bstreete.github.io/README.md

 ### Metadata for Tagging
 This portion (called [Front Matter](https://gohugo.io/content-management/front-matter/) in Hugo jargon) drives the automatic tagging system in Hugo.
 Tags and author entries can have multiple listings separated by commas.
 The title entry is the displayed name when viewing the final output.

+The `prep`, `cook`, and `original_link` fields are optional.
+These will the prep time, cooking time, and link to original source metadata to the top of the final page.
+This data is only displayed if it exists.
+The `original_link` field should point back to the website that provided the initial recipe.

 <pre>
 ---
 title: "Baked French Toast"